-Health.com editors want you to know that cycling makes a great low-impact form of exercise because you’re able to “work up a sweat without stressing your joints” ().
-You enjoy the benefits of an outdoor sport that’s invigorating “without feeling like you’re working that hard.”
+Health.com editors want you to know that cycling is an excellent low-impact exercise form because you can “work up a sweat without stressing your joints” ().
+You enjoy the benefits of an invigorating outdoor sport “without feeling like you’re working that hard.”

 7. Strengthens your immune system

 You probably don’t subscribe to the journal “Aging Cell,” but for those who do, a few surprises await for those who believe that nothing strengthens the human immune system like a consistent cycling regimen.
 The Guardian noted that cycling has the potential to rejuvenate the immune system, citing the experiences of 125 amateur cyclists between ages 55 and 79 who were compared with healthy individuals of the same age set.